 James spent the first half of his career delivering complex financial change programs in the financial services sector, and the second half delivering coaching and organizational and leadership development programs.

-As well as her coaching, leadership development and strategy experience, Jane has an economic history degree and is currently pursuing a master’s degree in organizational psychology.
+As well as her coaching, leadership development and strategy experience, Jane has twenty years experience leading organisations and teams and has a master’s degree in organizational psychology.

 Jane spent the majority of her career creating and delivering successful change programs in membership sports organizations and charities, and now coaches and consults for a range of clients, primarily from the third sector.